What mushrooms look like are different. Beware, poisonous mushrooms: a selection of known species. Types by food type

 • the pulp is spongy and very fragile, white in young mushrooms and dark, as well as reddish in old ones.

-The features of this forest fruit are:
+The signs of this forest fruit are:

 • brown spores;

-• tubular layer white-yellow or gray-brown;
+• the tubular layer is white-yellow or gray-brown;

 • spores are warty, up to 7 microns in size;

-In cooking, mushrooms are boiled, fried, salted.
+In cooking, saffron milk caps are boiled, fried, and salted.

 Champignons have: